 Social media is currently being used by many HSE departments and staff for both internal and external communications.

 We continue to support the organisation in its journey towards digital maturity by providing expert guidance and training on using social media effectively to support organisational goals and objectives.

 The Digital Team is available to provide training, guidance and support on the effective use of social media.
-The Digital Team has also developed a Social Media Toolkit and suite of quick guides to support Health Service staff in using social media to meet their business goals.
+The Digital Team has also developed a Social Media Toolkit (PDF) and suite of quick guides to support Health Service staff in using social media to meet their business goals.